tonethar/IGME-430-Fall-2024/projects/p1-accept-header-xml.md

 ## I. What is XML?
-- XML is a software- and hardware-independent tool for storing and transporting data.
+- XML is a software and hardware independent tool for storing and transporting data.
   - XML stands for eXtensible Markup Language
-  - XML is a markup language much like HTML
+  - XML is a set of rules for writing your own markup languages (similar to HTML)
   - XML was designed to store and transport data
   - XML was designed to be self-descriptive
   - XML is a W3C Recommendation